huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 ### BF16

 If you have access to an Ampere or newer hardware you can use bf16 for mixed precision training and evaluation.
-While bf16 has a worse precision than fp16, it has a much much bigger dynamic range.
+While bf16 has a worse precision than fp16, it has a much bigger dynamic range.
 In fp16 the biggest number you can have is `65535` and any number above that will result in an overflow.
 A bf16 number can be as large as `3.39e+38` (!) which is about the same as fp32 - because both have 8-bits used for the numerical range.